Hey, I'm Michelle

 Sometimes I just wanted GAME OVER.

-The truth is no one teaches us how to press start.
+No one teaches us how to start.
 So many of us, including me, make it up as we go.
 We have no idea what we’re doing.
 Toss in the hundreds of mixed messages women are told, sprinkle on a bit of social stigma and a dash of patriarchy, and bake on high.
-We end up disoriented, with no good answer, stuck on “pause” banging our heads against a wall.
-Our brains and thoughts are a mess because we don’t understand them and it’s not our fault.
+We end up disoriented and stuck on “pause” banging our heads against a wall.
+Our brains and thoughts are a mess.
+We don’t understand them and it’s not our fault.
 We mistakenly believe it’s normal.
 We think it’s the way life is supposed to be, we just aren’t good enough to figure it out like everyone else has.